Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-Research has proved that working together reduces the number of medical errors and improves patient safety.
-An interprofessional team that provides a holistic and integrated approach regarding patient care can help in achieving the best possible outcomes of treatment.
-Patients with voice disorders may require a team consisting of an otolaryngologist, psychologist, psychiatrist, speech-language pathologist, and other health professionals.
-This multidisciplinary collaboration plays a vital role in achieving long-term patient-centered care to improve individual health outcomes and can enhance the chances of a patient’s quick recovery.
+Delivering healthcare via multidisciplinary teams reduces the number of medical errors that occur and improves patient safety.
+An interprofessional team that provides a holistic and integrated approach to patient care will ultimately optimize outcomes for FVD patients.
+Patients with voice disorders may require a treatment team consisting of an otorhinolaryngologist or laryngologist, psychologist or psychiatrist, SLP, and other health professionals.
+Multidisciplinary collaboration plays a vital role in providing long-term patient-centered care that improves individual health outcomes and enhances the chances of rapid functional recovery.